CIDCO-dev/CSB-Data-Processing/src/tide_model/PROGRESS.md

  I converted the time to an array to enable the predict code to read it.

  I think the next stage is to bring in a .pos file or .csv file, read the data, run the code and output (Time, LAT, LON, Tide) as a file.

+Just added three other files for:
+Processing of TPXO9-v5 model
+Processing of FES Model
+Processing TPXO9 or FES model